How We Prepare Our Puppies For Success

 I can say hands down that Dalmatians make wonderful family pets for children of all ages!
 They are such a loving, loyal, intelligent breed with a sprinkle of goofiness in there.
 They strive to impress their owners and can be protective of those they call family in times of need.
 I’ve owned many breeds and have been around several breeds working at the vet and Dalmatian is the breed that stole my heart.
 They are Velcro dogs and love to be a part of the family.

 What is special/different about my breeding pairs is I hand select each one for their temperament.
 I know what I want to create in my program and how to get it.
-Balance is important to me and why choosing dals that have a well rounded personality works best for us, especially since I have a focus on raising service dogs for families.
+Balance is important to me and why choosing dals that have a well rounded personality works best for my program, especially since I have a focus on raising service/therapy dogs for families and have young children myself.

 Most Dalmatians carry a genetic condition (HUU) that makes them at risk of developing urate stones IF fed an improper diet of high purine foods (yeast, organ meat, bi-products, game meat, mackeral, sardines, peas, lenitals) they can not create the stones if fed low purine dog food.
 However, LUA dalmatians are able to consume purines and break them down like any other breed.
-I’ll recommend foods below.
 We DNA test our litters to know which need low purine.
-Our stud is LUA and passes the gene to 50%-75% of the litter.
+Our stud is LUA and passes this gene to 50%-75% of the litter.
+Our goal is to eventually have 100% LUA litters.
+Our goal is not to bottleneck the breed so we believe slow and steady wins this race while integrating the LUA gene back into Dalmatians.

 Yes, we offer different options.
 By a flight nanny (the puppy is a carry on in the main cabin with a trusted nanny) or you can fly in to my local airport (Chattanooga Airport) and I meet you at the arrivals department for you to take your puppy back as a carry-on yourself!
-We NEVER ship our puppies in cargo — responsible breeders do not use cargo, beware any that do!
-I will never let my puppies undergo that amount of stress & it is the same price as a flight nanny anyways which is much safer with little to no stress and they get snack/potty breaks!
+We NEVER ship our puppies in cargo — with a flight nanny they get snack/potty breaks!

+Our puppies are the same price regardless of color or gender because the same amount care, time, training, and testing is put into each puppy equally.
 Our pricing reflects all of the health testing we do, assisted labor & deliveries, curriculum, daily handling exercises, careful daily monitoring of weights, early potty training, crate training, Curriculum advances as they reach new developmental benchmarks, temperament testing, early socialization, imprint of the life saving recall, their empowerment word of “yes!”
 Puppies undergo a vet clearance, HUU testing, & BAER testing prior to puppy picks, their first vaccines, dewormed biweekly since birth, and microchipped.
-A genetic health guarantee, and unlimited lifetime support from a Veterinary Nurse.
+A genetic health guarantee, and unlimited lifetime support from me, a former Veterinary Nurse.
 Each pup goes home with a RockADal tote bag filled with goodies for an even easier transition into your home.
 Our puppies are $2,500.

 LUA can have any of the below brands & I believe these are top quality foods for their price vs expensive food brands with the same ingredients.